smartcontractkit/documentation/TEMPLATE.md

   image:
     0: "insert image here"
 ---
 *This doc is meant to be used as a template for creating a tutorial doc.
 Contributors should emulate the structure of this document when creating new pages.
-The content of this doc comes from beginners-tutorial.md.*
+The content of this doc comes from the [Getting Started Guides](https://github.com/smartcontractkit/documentation/tree/main/docs/Introduction/getting-started/).*

 *Prerequisites should have its own block at the beginning of the tutorial.
 Tell the user what tools are required, what knowledge they should already have, and where to go if they need previous reading.
 Provide links to the other docs pages.*
 > 👍 Prerequisites
 >
 > This tutorial requires ....
 If you're unfamiliar with these concepts, follow ...
 > or
 > New to []?
 We'll walk you through...

 *If a tutorial has a corresponding YouTube tutorial, link it at the beginning of the page.*